-Today I share my personal immigration story and how I am willing to help undocumented immigrants apply for, permanent residence, in the USA.
-I am recording this episode a few hours after God touched me and inspired a core part of my being to help with Systemic injustice immigration, I know that God touched me because I couldn’t stop weeping.
+Today I share my personal, immigration, story and highlight, systemic injustice immigration, in the USA.
+I am willing to help, undocumented aliens, apply for, permanent residence, in the USA.
+I am recording this episode a few hours after God touched me and inspired a core part of my being to help with, Systemic injustice immigration, I know that God touched me because I couldn’t stop weeping.
 I know that our emotions signal our true self.

 Pastor Glover went on to share several scriptures on what Jesus felt about injustice and specifically systemic injustice immigration,

 In Exodus Jesus teaches that strangers or Aliens should be treated the same as the citizens once they abide with the laws of the land.
 In Exodus the bible also teaches that a multitude of all kinds of people were delivered into the promised land.
 We could say he was talking about, systemic injustice immigration.

 Catholics from around the country will spend the coming days protesting the Trump administration’s treatment of families entering the United States illegally and learning more about challenges facing these migrants.
 A number of protests will take place this weekend and a group of bishops, including the head of the U.S. bishops conference, will visit the border early next week.